-The high cost of providing health care is one of the biggest challenges facing the industry.
+The high cost of providing healthcare is one of the biggest challenges facing the industry.
 Hospitals are focusing on providing high-quality care without increasing costs.
 Some innovative models have been brought into healthcare delivery from other areas to address the issues of cost and quality.
-One such model is Risk Adjustment, which helps us understand medical spending and health care utilization while accounting for population risk.
+One such model is Risk Adjustment, which helps us understand medical spending and healthcare utilization while accounting for population risk.
 Risk is calculated from the diagnosis and conditions already existing in the population or an individual.
-The risk adjustment is well used in programs such as Medicare-Medicaid, and various other business models.
+Risk adjustment is well used in programs such as Medicare, Medicaid, and various other business models.

 Assessing high-risk clients: Risk assessment is key for risk adjustment and it depends mostly on the traditional parameters such as demographic data (age, sex, etc.) and insurance claims data (ICD codes, treatment codes, etc.).
-This data is analyzed and population is segmented into a cost group.
+This data is analyzed and the population is segmented into a cost group.
 Prospective risk predicts the financial benefits from high to low-cost plans through these groups.
 However, a major challenge to this prediction lies in collecting the correct data.
-Data analysis on ICD codes explains only the cost rather than intensity of the disease.
+Data analysis of ICD codes explains only the cost rather than the intensity of the disease.
 The purpose of the assessment is mostly restricted to the number of visits rather than the actual health condition and prognosis of the patient.

-Interoperability: One goal of healthcare informatics is to have right data available to the right people at the right time.
+Interoperability: One goal of healthcare informatics is to have the right data available to the right people at the right time.
 The need for interoperable systems should grow to enable administrative, clinical and diagnostic data integrate together as this will give a better predictive risk score for the patients and insurance plans alike.
-Risk score assessed on the basis of complete picture of the care of a member will lead to better quality and incentives towards plan and providers.
+Risk score assessed on the basis of a complete picture of the care of a member will lead to better quality and incentives towards plan and providers.

-The growing demand for data may be overwhelming when it comes to data collection, but analyzing data gaps can potentially improve the quality of care while keeping the cost low.
+The growing demand for data may be overwhelming when it comes to data collection, but analyzing data gaps can potentially improve the quality of care while keeping the costs low.
 Apart from structured data, unstructured data such as clinical condition notes is significant in healthcare.
 I hope that the healthcare industry will integrate the current fragmented process of data collection and analysis ensuring a thorough understanding of risk causes, thereby leading to improved healthcare quality without raising out of pocket expenditures for patients.